moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 For the examples in this guide, you will need to have the following:

-- An account with funds in the Tanssi EVM ContainerChain you are testing with
+- An account with funds in the Tanssi EVM Appchain you are testing with

 ## Installing Web3Js {: #installing-web3js }